-The formalities of audio-visual media broadcast differ whether the operator falls within the public or private sector.
+The formalities of audio-visual media broadcasting, using frequencies assigned by the CSA, differ according to whether the operator falls within the public or private sector.

-Private companies are subject to the CSA prior authorisation to operate television or radio services.
+Private companies are subject to the CSA's prior authorisation to operate television or radio services.
 Key obligations are then formalised in a contract entered into between the CSA and the company which has been granted the authorisation to operate.

-Public sector companies (public TV channels namely channels of the group France Télévisions, Arte, LCP, Assemblée Nationale and Public Sénat and the three public radio stations namely Radio France, Réseau France Outre-mer and Radio France Internationale) are not subject to the CSA prior authorisation but have to draft specification requirements (cahier des charges) taking into account the obligations resulting from the public missions assigned to them, notably regarding education and culture, and submit them to the CSA.
+Public sector companies (public TV channels, namely channels of the group France Télévisions, Arte, LCP, Assemblée Nationale and Public Sénat and the three public radio stations, namely Radio France, Réseau France Outre-mer and Radio France Internationale) are not subject to the CSA's prior authorisation, but must draft specification requirements (cahier des charges) taking into account the obligations resulting from the public missions assigned to them, notably regarding education and culture, and submit them to the CSA.
 They are also bound by the terms of the contracts signed with the government with regards to their goals and means (contrats d'objectifs et de moyens).